martinschneider01/martinschneider01/README.md

 - 🌱 Really want to lean Rust

-- 💻 Working at @LinkValue since 2019, currently developping React for @BedrockStreaming
+- 💻 Working at @elmy-team

 - 👨‍🏫 Studied at @42Lyon